 - ▲ Head tailor Basho Mngopola sews a ranger uniform. - ◀ A pack of African wild dogs.
-Led by an alpha female, "painted wolves" as they are also known, have an 80% success landscape conservation in India living in the park today were rescued, rehabilitated and released with support from IFAW and WTI.
+Led by an alpha female, "painted wolves" as they are also known, have an 80% success rate when hunting.

+landscape conservation in India

+living in the park today were rescued, rehabilitated and released with support from IFAW and WTI.